- Type of Publication: Guideline

 Assessment Policy for the entire group.

-OSFI expects that the board of directors of banks,
+OSFI expects that the senior management of banks,

 E-4A – Role of Chief Agent and Record Keeping Requirements